theooos/fp/README.rst

 Version history
 ---------------

+- 2 Dec 13:20: Fixed bug in test #1; we accidentally checked the order of positions in the list

 - 2 Dec 11:00: Created repository with test bench for lab4.
 The test bench is not finished we're still working on Test 6 and Test 8.
 Also the marking is not decided yet.